 III.
 Teaching Team and Course Resources

 The degree-course resources developed for the programme include printed teaching materials, audio-visual materials, online courses and IP courseware.
 Some courses have developed micro lectures, and all the digital teaching materials are based on tablet and cell-phone mobile devices.
 Learning is supported in an all-round way, and several high-quality course resources have been produced.
-The printed teaching material for Assessment of Kindergarten Education Quality was given the top China University Press Award award for teaching materials; the materials for Modern Education Management were included in the “11th Five-Year-Plan” for higher education; and Principles of Pre-school Education and Curriculum and Activity Design for Kindergartens were named OUC “exquisite online courses”.
+The printed teaching material for Assessment of Kindergarten Education Quality was given the top China University Press Award award for teaching materials; the materials for Modern Education Management were included in the “11th Five-Year-Plan” for higher education; and Principles of Pre-school Education and Curriculum and Activity Design for Kindergartens, Games and Toys for Young Children, Nursing and Education for Children Under 3, Counselling and Tutoring on Issues of Children’s Development were named OUC “exquisite online courses”.